TomPrograms/dragon/docs/binary-install.md

 ## Installation

 You can download the relevant binary by checking this [page](https://github.com/tomprograms/dragon/releases) and downloading the most recent release for your platform.
+In order to update, you must download a new binary.

 ## Usage